-These Thailand travel tips will help you prepare for your first adventure to South East Asia and set you up with the tools and knowledge you'll need to navigate your travels for years to come.
+These Thailand travel tips will help you prepare for your first adventure to Southeast Asia.

 Thailand has been a popular tourist destination for decades and with good reason.
 It has beautiful beaches, a friendly and exotic culture, historic temples and a lot of adventure.